declantyson/declantyson.co.uk/views/content/blog.md

 ###### Opinions and rambles about video games, films, music and tech

-From time to time, I like to write.
-I don't do it even close as often as I would like to, nor is it of any real quality, and very few people actually ever read it, but I still do it.
+Despite what you may think I do actually occasionally write a blog.
+I mean, it's sporadic at best, and ultimately low quality in both content and writing style, but I still do it.
 Why?
-Who knows.
-It's a question for the ages.
+That's a question for the ages.

-You may be wondering where they all are.
-Well, the transition to my new website was rather hurried and I did not have the time to insert them into the new format.
-Additionally, they're being groomed and edited, so the site is a little lightweight right now.
-More blogs - both new and old - will appear here eventually.